Stable Homotopy theory

 See at algebra spectrum_ for the corresponding statement for -algebra spectra and dg-algebras.

 For a topological space and a ring, let be the standard chain complex for singular homology of with coefficients in .

 Under the stable Dold-Kan correspondence, prop.
 1, this ought to be identified with the smash product of the suspension spectrum of with the Eilenberg-MacLane spectrum.
 Notice that by the general theory of generalized homology the homotopy groups of the latter are again singular homology

 While the correspondence under the above equivalence is suggestive, maybe nobody has really checked it in detail.
 It is sort of stated as true for instance on p.
 15 of (BCT).

 An ordinary vector bundle is a bundle of -modules for some ring (which should be a field, or otherwise we’d rather say “module bundle”).
 Generalizing here from a ring to a ring spectrum, we may hence regard -module spectra as (∞,1)-vector spaces, and ∞-bundles of these as (∞,1)-vector bundles.
 See there for more details.

-A comprehensive general discussion is in
+A comprehensive general discussion in terms of symmetric spectra is in

 The equivalence between the homotopy categories of -module spectra and is due to